6 Questions That Reveal Your Character’s Emotional Core

 Want help applying these questions to your own story?

-You can download it here: 👉 6 Questions to Deepen Your Character Arc (Free Worksheet)
+👉 6 Questions to Deepen Your Character Arc (Free Worksheet)

-Or explore all my free resources for fantasy writers here: 👉 Writer’s Resource Library
+If you want to explore more tools, you can browse all my free resources here: 👉 Writer’s Resource Library

 Your character’s emotional journey is the heart of your story.
 When you understand it deeply, everything else, plot, pacing, worldbuilding, even magic, begins to click into place.